User Guide

 Record nesting

-Descriptors of binary structures (record types) can gave fields that are binary structure descriptors in their turn (sub-records).
+Descriptors of binary structures (record types) can have fields that are binary structure descriptors in their turn (sub-records).

 Example: